 Immediately after their loss, Christine used various types of grief support, including online support groups and weekly in-person therapy.
 Christine always felt that she wanted to help other parents and families suffering the loss of a baby and is so grateful that she has the opportunity to do just that through Pockets of Light.

 Christine and Jon were extremely fortunate to bring home two children after Ava’s death.
 Ava has two little sisters, Emma and Olivia.
 While these rainbow girls bring so much joy and happiness into Christine and Jon’s lives, they will never forget their first daughter Ava and the lifetime that they lost with her.

-Tom Truxillo is a facilitator for our Stillbirth and Early Infant Loss support groups.
+Tom Truxillo is a facilitator for our Stillbirth and Early Infant Loss and Pregnancy After Loss support groups.

 Tom and Erin suffered through years of infertility before conceiving their first child through IVF.
 Tragically, their daughter Hailey was stillborn a month shy of her due date.
 After the loss Tom and Erin participated in a KinderMourn support group for grieving parents.
 Tom will be eternally grateful for the support that KinderMourn provided and hopes that every bereaved parent is able to find help following a loss.
 While they still lived in Charlotte, Tom stayed involved with KinderMourn by speaking in grief workshops, serving as a mentor for newly bereaved parents, and participating in fundraising events.